aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

         return {"message": event['message'], "statusCode": 200}
     ```

+!!! tip "JMESPath Powertools functions are also available"
+    Built-in functions known in the validation utility like `powertools_json`, `powertools_base64`, `powertools_base64_gzip` are also available to use in this utility.

 ## Extra resources

 If you're interested in a deep dive on how Amazon uses idempotency when building our APIs, check out